zef/BoxKit/README.md

   into a cavity that is printed into the bottom of the bottom-corner part.

-- edge cap — small part that covers top exposed edges. having one on the top of a box and one on the lid would close off the gaps in a lidded box.
-  Nice idea, or wasteful?

 ## A note about sourcing materials

 For me, the sheet goods are acquired freely, very cheaply, or are smaller scrap